RaiyannJ/BioSolveAI/README.md

 # BioSolveAI
 Team members: Raiyann Jacob, Shahd Abu Gharbieh, Tanish Sharma

 Welcome to our Github Repo!
 This project has been completed for ECE324: Neural Networks course for UofT Engineering Science.
-Our BioSolveAI model works on predicting solubility of molecules.
+Our BioSolveAI model works on predicting transformed solubility of molecules.
+Our final presentation is included in the repository.
 We have divided our files as follows:

 (1) Baseline and EDA (folder):